Home Christmas Events Best Vancouver Christmas Activities

 Vallea Lumina offers an enchanting walking experience through a forest filled with illuminations, projections and special effects.
 It’s located on Cougar Mountain which is just past Whistler.
 The attraction runs throughout the year.

-The first day of the 2023/2024 winter season was October 14th and it runs until around mid-May.
+The first day of the winter season is usually starts on November 1st and it runs until late April.
 Guests can walk at their own pace at this attraction, although the walk-through experience takes between 30 and 45 minutes on average.

 North Vancouver Christmas Activities